vgonda/vgonda.github.io/talks/a11y-for-product/slides.md

 - It could cause others anxiety if they feel they missed something and can't go back, or if they feel there's limited time to absorb some bit of information
 - People with motor or cognitive disabilities might need more time
 - Finally, motion and animation could be distracting for some about detract from what you're trying to communicate.
+- It also helps if you download an app and you missed the onboarding video because you have an awake and loud kid next to you

 ---